Sports Backers: Kids Run RVA

 Each year, thousands of area youth participate in the Sports Backers' Kids Run RVA program which includes a variety of ways to support and reward youth athletic achievement.
 In 2014, there were 10,000 youth that took part in the Kids Challenge running and walking incentive program at elementary schools throughout the Richmond region.
 Another program, the Healthy School Challenge rewarded middle and high school students for participating in the Ukrop's Monument Avenue 10k.
 A particular emphasis is placed on outreach to underserved schools by offering grants and support to encourage participation in specific programs.

 Scholarship program

-The Sports Backers have been providing scholarships to area student athletes since 1992.
+Sports Backers have been providing scholarships to area student athletes since 1992.
 Since the start of the scholarship program, Sports Backers have given over $660,000 to more than 395 student athletes.
 In 2014, the organization provided $65,000 in scholarship funds to area student athletes.
 The organization also provides recognition and financial awards for the top high school athletic teams and the "comeback athletes" of the year.